Pondidum/pondidum.github.io/_posts/2017-07-28-serilog-context-with-structuremap-and-simpleinjector.md

 tags: net code structuremap simpleinjector di ioc
 ---

+*This article has been updated after feedback from [.Net Junkie](https://twitter.com/dot_NET_Junkie) (Godfather of SimpleInjector).
+I now have a working SimpleInjector implementation of this, and am very appreciative of him for taking the time to help me :)*

 Serilog is one of the main set of libraries I use on a regular basis, and while it is great at logging, it does cause something in our codebase that I am less happy about.
 Take the following snippet for example:

 ```csharp